jreisinger/checkip/README.md

 true	virustotal.com
 ```

-NOTE: Some of the [checks][1] are active, i.e. they interact with the target IP
-address.
-You should run active checks (`-a`) only against your hosts or hosts
+Active checks (`-a`) interact with the target IP address.
+You should only run
-you have permission to scan.
+them against your hosts or hosts you have permission to scan.

 ```
 $ checkip -a 45.33.32.156 # scanme.nmap.org